naftali100/async_tgbot/README.md

 ## getting started

-the recomended way is to use amphp's server to run all your bots
+the recommended way is to use amphp's server to run all your bots

 #### server.php